koseiohara/forbit/cython/README.md

 ### forbit.reset\_record
 Update the record.
 To update the record manually, this function have to be called because the record is encapsulated.
-Two options are available, but both `newRecord` and `increment` are provided, `increment` value will be ignored.
+Two options are available, but if both `newRecord` and `increment` are provided, `increment` value will be ignored.
 - newRecord
   `type=int`
   To assign a specific value to record, this parameter can be used.
 The record will be changed to this value.